 The Modified Internal Rate of Return (MIRR) is an important return metric that fixes the problems associated with the Internal Rate of Return (IRR).
-As such, the MIRR is metric that finance professionals must understand.
-This simple MIRR calculator is based on Excel and makes it easy to quickly calculate and visualize the MIRR for any set of cash flows.
+As such, the MIRR is a metric that finance professionals must understand.
+This simple MIRR calculator makes it easy to quickly calculate the MIRR for any set of cash flows.

 How to Use The MIRR Calculator

 Here is how you can use this MIRR calculator, step by step.

 - Download the MIRR calculator using the form above.

 - Adjust the number of periods you want in your holding period.

 - Input your cash flows.

 - View the calculated MIRR